 The inappropriate use of cell phones/electronic devices or cell technology features will be addressed through disciplinary procedures.

-The school is not responsible for the damage or loss of personal articles, including cell phones.
+The school is not responsible for the damage or loss of personal articles, including cell phones. (refer to CBSD Board Policy 829 & 829.1)

 CHEATING